slsa-framework/slsa/docs/spec/draft/source-requirements.md

 ##### Change context

 The change management tool MUST record the "target" context for the change proposal and the previous / current revision in that context.

+For example, for the git version control system, the attestation MUST record the branch name that will be updated to point to a proposed

 ##### Informed Review